alicialisal/ReplikaGo-ARGame/README.md

 ## Development Team

-Proyek ini dikembangkan oleh tim **Replika-Go Team**, yang terdiri dari:
+This Project are developed by **Replika-Go Development Team**, which consist of five people:

 1. **Alicia Lisal**
 2. **Chaiden Richardo Foanto**